ionic-team/capacitor-plugins/push-notifications/README.md

 listChannels() => Promise<ListChannelsResult>
 ```

+List the available notification channels.

-On Android O or newer (SDK 26+) list the available notification channels.
+Only available on Android O or newer (SDK 26+).

 **Returns:** <code>Promise&lt;<a href="#listchannelsresult">ListChannelsResult</a>&gt;</code>